Free Trial

 However, the biggest challenge is so many teams involved in the process of SEO - online merchandisers, product owners/buyers, user experience teams, IT, paid search marketers and other digital marketing teams, and more.

-Each of these teams has varying priorities and work within their own tools.
+Each of these teams has varying priorities and they work within their own tools.

-As a result, there is not a way to see the big picture of the website’s performance.
-I’m sure you will agree, SEOs lack a single place where they can access the truth in the data that benefits all teams.
+As a result, there is no way to see the big picture of the website’s performance SEOs lack a single place where they can access the truth in the data that benefits all teams.

 The most important job for an SEO is to make sure that everyone is focused on the same metrics that benefit everyone’s goal.

-How can you make successful decisions across teams without analyzing the exact same dataset, after all?
+After all, how can you make successful decisions across teams without analyzing the exact same dataset?

 In this guide, we’ll show you two things: